-The Urban Locum Program (ULP) pilot in Greater Victoria’s primary care networks aims to offer up to 10 days of coverage per year for eligible family doctors and a career pathway for new physicians into longitudinal care.
+The Urban Locum Program (ULP) pilot in Greater Victoria’s primary care networks aims to offer up to 20 days of coverage over the duration of the pilot, for eligible family doctors and a career pathway for new physicians into longitudinal care.
 The program began in the fall of 2022, and is intended to help address challenges facing family doctors including burnout, finding locum coverage to maintain continuity of care during leaves, mounting financial pressures from business costs, and the need to recruit and retain family doctors in community longitudinal practice.

 for host family physicians:

-- Coverage for patients for up to 10 days per year (based on locum availability), which can be taken consecutively or separately
+- Coverage for patients for up to 20 days over the duration of the pilot (based on locum availability), which can be taken consecutively or separately

 - Support for physician health and wellness